-- 1) Provide a complete description of the existing site proposed for development.
-Detail the elements of the development, highlighting areas to be reserved for construction and the areas which are to be preserved in their existing state. - 2) Identify the major environmental issues of concern through the presentation of baseline data which should include social and cultural considerations.
+- Provide a complete description of the existing area proposed for modification.
+Detail the elements of the project, highlighting areas to be reserved for drilling and the areas which are to be preserved in their existing state. - Identify the major environmental issues of concern through the presentation of baseline data which should include social and cultural considerations.
 Assess public perception of the proposed development. - 3) Outline the Legislations and Regulations relevant to the project. - 4) Predict the likely impacts of the development on the described environment, including direct, indirect and cumulative impacts, and indicate their relative importance to the design of the development's facilities. - 5) Identify mitigation action to be taken to minimise adverse impacts and quantify associated costs. - 6) Design a Monitoring Plan which should ensure that the mitigation plan is adhered to. - Describe the alternatives to the project that could be considered at that site